SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 INSERT (table) FROM @dref_struc->*.

+"--------------------- Dynamic UPDATE statement ---------------------

 dref_struc->('CURRENCY') = 'EUR'.
 UPDATE (table) FROM @dref_struc->*.

+"--------------------- Dynamic MODIFY statement ---------------------

 dref_struc->('SEATSOCC') = 10.
 MODIFY (table) FROM @dref_struc->*.

+"--------------------- Dynamic DELETE statement ---------------------

 DELETE FROM (table) WHERE (`CARRID = 'YZ'`).

+"--------------------- Dynamic UPDATE ...
+SET ... statement ---------------------

+"Inserting demo data into the database table to work with TYPES carr_tab TYPE TABLE OF zdemo_abap_carr WITH EMPTY KEY.
+INSERT ('ZDEMO_ABAP_CARR') FROM TABLE @( VALUE carr_tab( ( carrid = 'WX' carrname = 'WX Airways' )
+                                                         ( carrid = 'XY' carrname = 'Air XY' )
+                                                         ( carrid = 'YZ' carrname = 'YZ Airlines' ) ) ).

+"Note that erroneous dynamic specifications can lead to runtime errors "In the following example, the final inverted comma is missing in the dynamic "set clause.
+DATA(set_clause) = `CURRCODE = 'EUR`.
+DATA(where_cl) = `CARRID = 'WX' OR CARRID = 'XY' OR CARRID = 'YZ'`.

+TRY.
+    UPDATE ('ZDEMO_ABAP_CARR') SET (set_clause) WHERE (where_cl).
+  CATCH cx_sy_dynamic_osql_syntax INTO DATA(error).
+    DATA(error_text) = error->get_text( ).
+ENDTRY.

+"Correcting the dynamic specification
+"The example sets the value for a component for all entries.
+"The example additionally specifies a (dynamic) WHERE clause "to restrict the range of entries where the update is performed.
+"The database table is also specified dynamically. set_clause = `CURRCODE = 'EUR'`.

+UPDATE ('ZDEMO_ABAP_CARR') SET (set_clause) WHERE (where_cl).

+"--------------------- Dynamic UPDATE ...
+INDICATORS ... statement ---------------------

+"The statement changes values of specific fields without overwriting existing values of "other fields.

+"Notes on the example:
+"- A structured type is created with the WITH INDICATORS addition.
+"- An internal table from which to update a database table is created.
+"- The table includes the indicator structure comp_ind.
+"- The table is populated, and two components are flagged as "  to be updated.
+"- Other fields remain unchanged.
+Note that key fields must be "  included in ind_tab (indicator setting for key fields has "  no effect).
+"- The UPDATE statement includes dynamically specified "  indicator syntax.
+Additionally, the database table is specified "  dynamically.

+"Structured type with WITH INDICATORS addition
+TYPES ind_wa TYPE zdemo_abap_carr WITH INDICATORS comp_ind TYPE abap_bool.

+DATA ind_tab TYPE TABLE OF ind_wa.

+"Filling internal table; only CURRCODE and URL should be updated ind_tab = VALUE #( ( carrid = 'WX'
+                      carrname = 'WX Airways'
+                      currcode = 'USD'
+                      url = 'some_url_wx'
+                      comp_ind-currcode = abap_true
+                      comp_ind-url = abap_true )
+                    ( carrid = 'XY'
+                      carrname = 'Air XY'
+                      currcode = 'USD'
+                      url = 'some_url_xy'
+                      comp_ind-currcode = abap_true
+                      comp_ind-url = abap_true )
+                    ( carrid = 'YZ'
+                      carrname = 'YZ Airlines'
+                      currcode = 'USD'
+                      url = 'some_url_yz'
+                      comp_ind-currcode = abap_true
+                      comp_ind-url = abap_true ) ).

+DATA(dyn_ind) = `SET STRUCTURE comp_ind`.

+UPDATE ('ZDEMO_ABAP_CARR') FROM TABLE @ind_tab INDICATORS (dyn_ind).

+DELETE FROM ('ZDEMO_ABAP_CARR') WHERE (where_cl).
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>